-Do not use in cases of hypersensitivity to marbofloxacin or other (fluoro)quinolones or to any of the excipients.
+Do not use in animals with known hypersensitivity to marbofloxacin or other (fluoro)quinolones or to any of the excipients of the product.

 Do not use in cases of resistance against quinolones, since (almost) complete cross-resistance exists against other fluoroquinolones.